Massimiliano Lorenzon, PhD

 I believe that a language and its culture must be lived and breathed in first person.
 For this reason, I strive to recreate Italy and its atmosphere in the classroom — with the help of my students — by organizing events such as Cannoli Day, during which students prepare and taste authentic Sicilian cannoli.
 Every week, I also like to bring typical Italian snacks to my classes, such as Kinder Delice and Baci Perugina, always connected to the day’s topic.
 My students and I discuss the history and cultural meaning of these snacks, exploring what they represent in Italian society.

 Over the course of my career, I have personally designed syllabi for a variety of courses that I have also taught, including Business Italian, Soccer Beyond the Field, Rome in Cinema, Italian for Reading Knowledge, and Italian Conversation.
 In particular, as far as I know, Soccer Beyond the Field is the first university course on Italian soccer offered in the United States.
-I taught it at the University of Pennsylvania in Spring 2025, and it will be offered at the University of Georgia in Spring 2026.
+I taught the course at the University of Pennsylvania in Spring 2025, and I am now teaching it at the University of Georgia in Spring 2026.
+The course will also be offered at the University of Georgia in Summer 2026 and Spring 2027.

 RESEARCH